OrdinaryMagician/stinger_m/ProtoNotes.md

  - Actually I made an alternate model with the old texture.
 It had some shape changes to accomodate for it.
 I still think the texture sucks.
 It should be switchable, just like how you can change weapon sprites in Smooth Doom.
+ - Ammo is just a recolored explosive barrel.

 ### Quadshot